Aliefe02/Backdoor_with_Django_Backend/README.md

-# Backdoor_with_Django_Backend
-Django restapi server allows communication between 2 computer.
+This django restapi server allows 2 desktop application to communicate with eachother.
+In This example there are 2 apps.
+Admin and Victim.
+These apps can be used as a backdoor.
+The commands sent by the Admin app will be received by the Victim.